MsrlLabs/hr-fullstack-test/README.md

 -	**Java Spring Boot** is required.
 Database is optional, i.e. you can store everything in hash maps
 -	**ReactJS** based frontend.
 Additional technologies/frameworks optional
 -	A README good enough that tells us how to start your app or deploy on any cloud
--	A big plus to use any push mechanism to notify frontend of story-point changes, e.g. HTTP SSE, websockets.
+-	A plus to use any push mechanism to notify frontend of story-point changes, e.g. HTTP SSE, websockets.
 Polling is still accepted but less preferred.

 ### Submission ###